 The host town is Swakopmund, which is about 350 kilometers / 271 miles west of the capital city of Windhoek.

 The start of the course is 50 kms / 31 miles south of Swakopmund and it winds its way back through varied desert landscapes and Namib-Naukluft National Park towards Swakopmund.
 We have special permission to enable us to acces certain areas that are normally closed to visitors.

 The Namib Race (Namibia) course does not have too much elevation gain or loss, and takes places at or close to see level.
 You will at times be ascending and decending sand dunes.
-The approximate total elevation gain is around 2,200 meters / 7,220 feet and the approximate total elevation loss is 2,100 meters / 6,890 feet but will will have exact elevations with charts closer to the race.
+The approximate total elevation gain is around 2,200 meters / 7,220 feet and the approximate total elevation loss is 2,100 meters / 6,890 feet.

 There is a lot of sand on the course of the Namib Race.
 This is primarily in the areas on the beach and in the dunes.
 Much of the rest of the course is also sandy but with a layer of fine stones on top which is very nice terrain for running.
 There are also rocky sections and salt pans - the salt pans vary between very hard packed mud and corral-like terrain (without any water).

 There are no planned river crossings, however depending on the level of the tide it is possible you could get your feet wet.
 It does also depend on what happens during the wet season - it is possible that some of the river beds have some water in them during the race.

 During each stage checkpoints are located approximately every 10 kilometers / 6 miles along the course.
 All checkpoints include shade, water for drinking (normally from a large bottle that you can fill your bottles from), volunteers to check you in and offer support and medical staff.

 - Be checked-in on arrival by the race staff.